 I’ve learned from enterprising gardeners that if you ask, you can sometimes negotiate an even better price.
 (I never would have thought of that!)

 One of the most basic ways to get a “deal” is to start small.
 If a plant comes in a choice of sizes, always buy the smallest, least expensive size.
-Small plants are easier to plant (smaller hole to dig) and often catch up quickly, especially if you are buying a plant that is known to grow fast.
+Small plants are easier to plant (smaller hole to dig) and often catch up quickly, especially if you’re buying a plant that is known to grow fast.

 Another trick is to look for pots that contain more than one plant.
 When you get home, you can separate them for your own DIY “Buy One, Get One Free” sale.
 (And unlike the controversial practice of proplifting, it’s perfectly legit.)